 \section{Abstract}

-Outlying observations are frequently encountered in a wide spectrum of scientific domains, posing significant challenges for the generalizability of statistical models and the reproducibility of downstream analysis.
-These observations can be identified through inf luential diagnosis, which refers to the detection of observations that are unduly inf luential on diverse facets of statistical inference.
-To date, methods for identifying observations influencing the choice of a stochastically selected submodel have been underdeveloped, especially in the high-dimensional setting where the number of predictors $p$ exceeds the sample size $n$.
+Outlying observations are frequently encountered across a wide spectrum of scientific domains, posing notable challenges to the generalizability of statistical models and the reproducibility of downstream analysis.
+They are identified through inf luential diagnostics, which aim to capture observations that unduly bias model estimation.
+To date, methods for identifying observations that inf luence the selection of a stochastically chosen submodel have been underdeveloped, especially in the high-dimensional setting where the number of predictors $p$ exceeds the sample size $n$.
 Recently we proposed an improved diagnostic measure to handle this setting.
 However, its distributional properties and approximations have not yet been explored.
-To address this shortcoming, the notion of exchangeability is revived, and used to determine the exact finite- and large-sample distributions of our assessment metric.
-This forms the foundation for the introduction of both parametric and non-parametric approaches for its approximation and the establishment of thresholds for diagnosis.
-The resulting framework is extended to logistic regression models, followed by a simulation study conducted to assess the performance of various detection procedures.
-Finally the framework is applied to data from an fMRI study of thermal pain, with the goal of identifying outlying subjects that could distort the formulation of statistical models using functional brain activity in predicting physical pain ratings.
-Both linear and logistic regression models are used to demonstrate the benefits of detection and compare the performances of dif{}ferent detection procedures.
-In particular, two additional inf luential observations are identified, which are not discovered by previous studies.
+To address this shortcoming, we revisit the notion of exchangeability to determine the exact asymptotic distribution of our assessment measure.
+This foundation enables the introduction of theoretically supported parametric and nonparametric approaches for distributional approximation and derivation of thresholds for outlier identification.
+The resulting framework is further extended to logistic regression models and evaluated by comprehensive simulation studies comparing the performance of various detection methods.
+Finally, the framework is applied to data from a task-based fMRI study of thermal pain, with the goal of identifying outliers that distort the formulation of the statistical model using functional brain activity to predict physical pain ratings.
+Both linear and logistic models are used to demonstrate the benefits of detection and compare the performance of dif{}ferent detection procedures.
+In particular, we identify two inf luential observations that were not detected in prior studies

 \textbf{Keywords:} clustering analysis; fMRI; high-dimensional diagnosis; inf luential point detection; logistic regression models; variable selection